wschwab/docs/developer-quick-start/working-with-bancor-network(working).md

 {% endtabs %}

 The `addressOf` function on the **ContractRegistry** [contract](https://etherscan.io/address/0x52ae12abe5d8bd778bd5397f99ca900624cfadd4#readContract) can receive any of the known contract names as an argument, in bytes32 format.
-Below is a list of all core contract names, along with some of their bytes32 representations.
+There is a list of all core contract names at the bottom of this doc, along with some of their bytes32 representations.

 ## Option 2: Listen to AddressUpdate Events